Why Fisker Inc. (FSR) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -6.01% gain in the last 1 month and extending the period to 3 months gives it a -11.79%, and is -4.31% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.53% over the week and 5.85% over the month.
+The stock witnessed a 1.38% gain in the last 1 month and extending the period to 3 months gives it a -0.27%, and is 1.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.93% over the week and 5.79% over the month.

 Fisker Inc. (FSR) Analyst Forecasts